linuxdeepin/deepin-manual/manual-assets/professional/deepin-music/en_US/index.md

     		<tr>
             <td>9</td>
             <td>Play mode</td>
-            <td>Click it to switch the play mode, including list loop, single loop and shuffle.</td>
+            <td>Click it to switch to the play mode, including list loop, single loop and shuffle.</td>
         </tr>
     		<tr>
             <td>10</td>
             <td>Volume</td>
-            <td>Click it to Mute/Unmute and move on to show the volume bar to adjust the volume.</td>
+            <td>Click it to Mute/Unmute and move to show the volume bar to adjust the volume.</td>
         </tr>
     		<tr>
             <td>11</td>